Thomas McCulloch: Death and legacy

-McCulloch died in Halifax on September 9, 1843 at the age of 67 after a short illness."He had spent the summer holidays in the western parts of the province, collecting specimens for a museum, which he and his son Thomas hoped to see established in Halifax; on his return, he had been struck down with influenza; but he was in his place on Monday, when college opened, and lectured for two hours on logic and moral philosophy."His former home in Pictou is now operated as the McCulloch House Museum.
+McCulloch died in Halifax on September 9, 1843 at the age of 67 after a short illness.

+"He had spent the summer holidays in the western parts of the province, collecting specimens for a museum, which he and his son Thomas hoped to see established in Halifax; on his return, he had been struck down with influenza; but he was in his place on Monday, when college opened, and lectured for two hours on logic and moral philosophy."